Brookies are a fun combination of two classic treats in one. It’s a dessert bar made with a chocolate chip cookie layer over a brownie layer.

 - ½ cup chocolate chips

 - Preheat the oven to 350F.
 Prepare a 9x13 metal pan by greasing the bottom and sides with butter.
 Line the bottom with parchment paper large enough for it to overhang on two of the sides.
-Grease the parchment.
+Grease the parchment with. more butter.

 - For the brownie batter: Heat the butter in a large saucepan over low flame.
 Once the butter has melted, add the sugar, increase the heat to medium and stir until the mixture is smooth and shiny.
 This should take 1-2 minutes.

-- Transfer the butter into a large mixing bowl.
-Beat in the eggs, cocoa powder, salt, baking powder, espresso powder and vanilla until well combined.
+- Transfer the butter mixture into a large mixing bowl.
+Using a hand mixer, beat in the eggs, cocoa powder, salt, baking powder, espresso powder and vanilla until well combined.

 - Add the flour and mix in the chocolate chips.
-Stir with a spatula until incorporated.
+Stir with a rubber spatula until incorporated.

 - Transfer the batter to the baking pan.
 Spread it out and set aside.